infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

 ---

 ## Description
 Message API is a tool used in a [Trigger type extensions](../../../examples/example-003).
 This API provides capabilities for receiving information about an error from running program.
-User using MessageAPI can retrieve an Error message by using built in method called getMessage.
+User using MessageAPI can retrieve an error message by using built in method called getMessage.
 It allows to combine the error message with another components (ex.
 [Interactive API](../../../documentation/api-specification/interactive-api) with pop-up window etc.) inside the extension.
 The result of the Message API is an information extracted from the message file, which is displayed on the screen using other API elements in the extension.

 ## Features